This post contains affiliate links.

 - Green Protein Boost: Add a handful of fresh spinach or kale for added vitamins and minerals without significantly altering the flavor.
 You can also use a scoop of green superfood powder for an extra nutritional punch.

-- Chia or Flax Seeds: Boost the fiber and Omega-3 fatty acids by incorporating a teaspoon of chia seeds or ground flax seeds.
+- Chia or Flax Seeds: Incorporate a teaspoon of chia seeds or ground flax seeds to boost fiber and omega-3 fatty acids.

 Ingredients

-- 1 cup frozen mixed berries 190 g
+- 1 cup frozen mixed berries, 190 g

-- 1 cup milk 236 mL
+- 1 cup milk, 236 mL

 - 1 banana